 - persistent (Optional) Int.
 Only return workers with given persis_state (1=sim, 2=gen). - active_recv (Optional) Boolean.
-Only return workers with given active_recv state. - zero_resource_workers (Optional) Boolean.
-Only return workers that require no resources. - gen_workers (Optional) Boolean.
-If True, return gen-only workers.
-If False, return all other workers.
+Only return workers with given active recv state. - zero_resource_workers (Optional) Boolean.
+Only return workers that require no resources.

 List of worker IDs.

 If there are no zero resource workers defined, then the zero_resource_workers argument will be ignored.